James-Jeudy/Incident-Response/README.md

-As seen below, we ran some queries to determine if this incident is a true positive.
-The first query gathers failed logins within a one hour time period and some successful logins as well, and whenever someone has failed five or more times but also had a successful login in the same time period, we assume that it was an successful  brute force attempt.
+We ran some queries below to determine if this incident is a true positive.
+The first query gathers failed logins within a one-hour time period and some successful logins as well.
+Whenever someone failed five or more times but also had a successful login in the same period, we assume it was a successful brute-force attempt.

-The second query gathers successful logins (Event ID: 4624) with the Attack IP Address of: 24.46.222.79 from James-Jeudy Laptop.
-Alerts are accurate as it was raised by successful logins from this workstation using the lab-user username.
-This is the local username of our Windows-VM machine.
-We determined that this is a true positive and we are lucky as no damage occured with the malicious actor being logged into the machine as this is a honeynet environment designed to attract attackers:
+The second query gathers successful logins (Event ID: 4624) with the Attack IP Address of 24.46.222.79 from James-Jeudy Laptop.
+Alerts are accurate as they were raised by successful logins from this workstation using the lab-user username.
+Lab-User is the local username of our Windows VM machine.
+We determined that this is a true positive, and we are lucky as no damage occurred with the malicious actor logging into the machine as this is a honeynet environment designed to attract attackers:

 ![Query in log analytics workspace](https://github.com/James-Jeudy/Incident-Response/assets/160562010/a7bdd65a-e4cc-40ad-8a9f-9f3f3343602f)